|

 She was frequently completely naked, portraying an Italian jewel thief practicing her trade in London.
 The underworld boss mobster was Frank Rice (Tim Woodward), and her partners-in-crime were a gay couple:

-Uncharacteristically, she fell in love with a geeky, middle-class elementary school teacher (and moonlighting hospital PA system jazz DJ who loved Django Reinhardt records) named Alan Furnace (Jared Harris).
-She straddled two worlds while being sexually attracted to the mild-mannered teacher (who became impotent the first time she proposed making love) when they fled to the Yorkshire countryside, but then she was haunted by her past life. |
+Uncharacteristically, she fell in love with Alan Furnace (Jared Harris), a geeky, middle-class elementary school teacher (who also moonlighted as a hospital PA system jazz DJ who loved Django Reinhardt records).
+She straddled two worlds while being sexually attracted to the mild-mannered London school-teacher (who became impotent the first time she proposed making love) when they fled to the Yorkshire countryside, but then she was haunted by her past life. |

 B. Monkey (Asia Argento) |